 Since the railroad crosses a wide range of cultural regions, with- and without electricity, biological and landscape diversity this Impact Journey has been able to show a great variety of Togo.
 A country which isn’t very known in the Global North and oftentimes misunderstood.
 Therefore it brings another great opportunity.

-After a successful crowdfunding campaign and lots of backers (heros I’d rather call them!) we are currently working on an exhibition in one of the cultural hotspots in Amsterdam, Pakhuis de Zwijger, with an opening night and kick-off of Impact Journey coming 7th of July.
+After a successful crowdfunding campaign and lots of backers (heros we’d rather call them!) an exhibition is currently shown in one of the cultural hotspots in Amsterdam, Pakhuis de Zwijger, with an opening night and kick-off of Impact Journey last 7th of July.

 Co-creating enhanced mutual understanding and empowerment through a quite literal visual journey

 Pilot End 2015

 Executed April – May 2017

 Preps 1st Exhibition 01/07 – 21/09

 Seeking Additional Partners for: